Only connect: Explore Berlin with the new U5 metro line

 Museum Island – Under a starry sky

-The Museumsinsel station, designed by the renowned Max Dudler architectural office, is scheduled to open in mid-2021.
+The Museumsinsel station, designed by the renowned Max Dudler architectural office, is scheduled to open on 9 July 2021.
 Around 180 metres long, the station is set to the south of the Schlossbrücke bridge and partially constructed underneath the Spree Canal.
 The station vault’s ultramarine ceiling contains over 6600 spots of lights transforming it into a glittering night sky.
 This special feature was inspired by Friedrich Schinkel’s legendary stage setting for a performance of Mozart’s Magic Flute in Berlin in 1816.

 Since 1999, the Museuminsel (Museum Island) has been inscribed as UNESCO World Heritage.
 Comprising a total of five museums, this is not only one of Berlin’s leading sights but also one of its most varied.
 With so much to see, visitBerlin’s Berlin WelcomeCard Museum Island offers a practical solution to exploring the thousands of years of art and cultural history on show here.
 On three consecutive days, card holders enjoy free admission once a day to each museum –– the Altes Museum, Neues Museum, Alte Nationalgalerie, Bode Museum and the Pergamon Museum.
 Designed by Alfred Messel, the Pergamonmuseum (Pergamon Museum) is one of Berlin’s most visited sights.
 Its three wings house the impressive Collection of Classical Antiquities, the Museum of the Ancient Near East and the Museum of Islamic Art.
 Due to refurbishment, individual sections of the museum are presently closed, including the north wing with the Pergamon Altar.
 The renovation is scheduled to be completed in 2024.